whiplashomega/elthelas2/data/spellsv2/wish.markdown

 Alternatively, you can create one of the following effects of your choice:

 * You create one object of up to 25,000 gp in value that isn't a magic item.
-The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.
+The object can be no more than 60m in any dimension, and it appears in an unoccupied space you can see on the ground.

 * You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the _greater restoration_ spell.